Ssoon-m/reviewflux/README.md

 ## How It Works

-Current runtime flow for GitHub looks like this:
+Current runtime flow looks like this:

 ```text
 (PR opened, new commits, manual review trigger)